Reading Time: 6 min.

 The Learn function is commonly used by switchers, loopers, programmable selectors, and amplifier channel switchers to program their rig quickly and easily, especially for MIDI beginners.
 To use this feature, select a preset, press and hold the MIDI Learn button, and wait for an incoming MIDI message.
 These devices usually accept program change and control change messages.
 Note that in sequential MIDI messages, they only recognize the first message and save it to the preset you choose.
 To control multiple devices, reserve the first MIDI message for the device with the Learn function, then send MIDI messages for all other devices.
 Remember that different devices may use different MIDI channels.

 The other method is fixed MIDI message control.
-Devices using this method usually have a whole section in their manuals with information on how to configure them via MIDI.
+Devices using this method usually have a section in their manuals with information on how to configure them via MIDI.

 How to resolve MIDI issues?

+When experiencing communication issues between two MIDI devices, the problem is likely due to either hardware or MIDI message issues.
 A defective cable may cause hardware issues.
 To test hardware communication between devices, check if your device has an LED that blinks when it receives MIDI messages.
 You can use this as a MIDI tester.
 All N-audio MIDI Amp Cabinet Switchers including 8X7 Switcher, 4X4 Switcher, and Two Amps To Cabinet have this capability.

 Summary: